Last Updated on 23/01/2022

 My friends from the travel blog For 91 Days recently asked me how I stay organised in a hotel room when travelling.
-What a great topic to add to the Tidy Tips section here!
+What a great topic to address!
 Over the past decade prior to the pandemic, I travelled roughly one million kilometres around the world all alone.
 Most of my trips were for work, but I also travelled leisurely whenever I had a bit of time off.

 Being on the road so much and living out of a suitcase takes logistical coordination, as well as organisational talent.
 In the same sense that a tidy, organised home provides peace of mind, having a system in place to stay organised when you’re travelling is equally key to staying sane.
 And staying on time!